dev-hail/smart-brain/README.md

-This test website uses Clarifai api to detect face in an image also uses PostgresSQL for signin and register and count data to store
+The main purpose of this site is nothing important, just to learn different functionality like signin, register, handling database, etc. This test website uses Clarifai api to detect face in an image also uses PostgresSQL for signin and register and count data to store
-It uses Node, express, react
+\nIt uses Node, express, react